 We anticipate that our general and administrative expenses will increase in the future to support our continued research and development activities, and the potential commercialization of our product candidates.
-Specifically, for our BPX-501 program, where we are planning to file MAAs for European marketing approvals in 2019, we expect to build out a focused European commercial team and invest in commercial readiness activities which will increase our general and administrative expenses in future periods.
+Specifically, for our rivo-cel program, where we are planning to file MAAs for European marketing approvals in 2019, we expect to build out a focused European commercial team and invest in commercial and medical readiness activities which will increase our general and administrative expenses in future periods.